A Dynamic Self-Evolving Extraction System: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Dataset:} We evaluate our approach on \textbf{DocRED} \citep{yao2019docred}, a large-scale document-level relation extraction dataset constructed from Wikipedia articles.
-DocRED contains richly annotated entities and relations, making it well suited for evaluating structured extraction and knowledge accumulation.
-We convert DocRED annotations into triple form $(subject, relation, object)$ to match our extraction setting.
+\paragraph{Dataset:} We evaluate our approach on \textbf{DocRED} \citep{yao2019docred}, a large-scale document-level relation extraction benchmark constructed from Wikipedia articles.
+DocRED contains 3,053 training, 1,000 development, and 1,000 test documents, covering 96 relation types and a diverse set of entity categories such as person, location, organization, time, and miscellaneous entities.
+Since DocRED provides both supervised and weakly supervised annotations, we use only the supervised annotations throughout our experiments for higher annotation reliability.

+For our iterative extraction setup, we randomly sample 500 documents from the supervised training split to serve as a fixed development set for evaluating extraction quality across successive extraction iterations.
+In addition, we separately sample 100 documents whose annotations are used exclusively to initialize the raw KB prior to the start of the iterative refinement process.
+To align with our extraction pipeline and evaluation procedure, we preprocess the DocRED annotations into TSV files containing $(subject, predicate, object)$ triples extracted from the supervised annotations.
+These triples are then used as the reference ground-truth set for computing extraction performance metrics throughout the iterative process.

 \paragraph{Self-Evolving Loop:} Our experiments simulate the proposed self-evolving loop in three stages: (1) We first run a base LLM extractor on DocRED documents using a fixed prompt to produce triples.
 These triples are inserted into the knowledge base (KB) along with their associated confidence scores.